Esenby/Getting-and-Cleaning-Data/README.md

         - the 66 feature names for each block in the second column, labelled "Parameter"
         - a set of 30 columns for each test person, labelled "Subject_1", ...
 "Subject_30".

-    The resulting data frame of dimension 396 x 32 is called "trialsummary".
+    The resulting data frame of dimensions 396 x 32 is called "trialsummary".

    OUTPUT
         1. The data frame is printed to the text file "trialsummary.txt", with the command: write.table(trialsummary, "trialsummary.txt", row.names=FALSE). and uploaded to the Coursera site.
         2. All labels are explained in the file "CODEbook.md" in this repository according to the schemes in "features_info.txt" .

+*** Alternate STEP 5 interpretation would be to select by activity type, but then by feature names, "Parameter", and subsequently
+                        calculating the means for the 30 individual subjects.
+                        The result would be a table with the same first column, a second column with subject identification and
+                        66 columns of parameters with the corresponding means for each result derived from the measurements, producing a data frame of dimensions 180 by 68 (6*30 by 2+66).
+        My choice is the first presentation mainly because it seems easier to read the result, and should the mean of all the test persons' results be needed, the table can be shrunk easily from right to left to produce a third column containing the overall means for each activity type and parameter.
+Something like subjtab<-trialsummary[,3:33]
+                   meansub<-rowMeans(subjtab)
+                   trialTotalSummary<-cbind(trialsummary[,1:2],meansub)
+                   names(trialTotalSummary)<-c(names(trialsummary[1]),names(trialsummary[2]),"Average of all test persons")

 ==================================================================
 Human Activity Recognition Using Smartphones Dataset Version 1.0
 ==================================================================
 Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
 Smartlab - Non Linear Complex Systems Laboratory